Matri-Design-LLC/matritools/docs/example1.rst

 In all of the images you can see the scale of spheres change based on weight and the color base on their name.

+“A computer once beat me at chess, but it was no match for me at kick boxing.”
+— Emo Philips